-- 1. An Employee's use of Stillbirth Leave shall run concurrently with a Leave of Absence provided under the Family Medical Leave Act (FMLA), if an employee is eligible for FMLA.
+- An Employee's use of Stillbirth Leave shall run concurrently with a Leave of Absence provided under the Family Medical Leave Act (FMLA), if an employee is eligible for FMLA.
 Employees eligible for FMLA shall apply for and use FMLA concurrently with SBL.
-Employees not eligible for FMLA shall apply for a Leave of Absence under County Ordinance 18.29(3) or under the Employee Benefit Handbook and use a Leave of Absence under County Ordinance or Employee Benefit Handbook concurrently with SBL. - 2.
-Stillbirth Leave hours may be used in conjunction with other forms of paid or unpaid time off available to the employee, including but not limited to sick time, vacation, sabbatical, holiday, wellness and unpaid time. - 3.
+Employees not eligible for FMLA shall apply for a Leave of Absence under County Ordinance 18.29(3) or under the Employee Benefit Handbook and use a Leave of Absence under County Ordinance or Employee Benefit Handbook concurrently with SBL. - Stillbirth Leave hours may be used in conjunction with other forms of paid or unpaid time off available to the employee, including but not limited to sick time, vacation, sabbatical, holiday, wellness and unpaid time. - 3.
 Eligible Employees must use all of their SBL within six months of the qualifying event.
 Any portion of the SBL remaining six months after the qualifying event is forfeited.
-The start date of an employee's SBL is at the employee's discretion, as long as the employee's SBL balance has not yet been forfeited. - 4.
-All employees except those in 24/7 operated departments (Sheriff's Office, Badger Prairie, and Public Safety Communications 9-1-1) may use SBL intermittently.
-Employees in a 24/7 operated department may use SBL intermittently with the prior written approval of their supervisor.
+The start date of an employee's SBL is at the employee's discretion, as long as the employee's SBL balance has not yet been forfeited.